runtimeverification/k/k-distribution/k-tutorial/1_basic/14_evaluation_order/README.md

 exactly like `<k> HERE ...</k>`, you can omit both the `context alias` sentence from the definition, and the name from the `seqstrict` attribute.

-Second, if the numbered list of offsets contains every nonterminal in the production, it can be omitted from the attribute value.
+Second, if the numbered list of offsets contains every non-terminal in the production, it can be omitted from the attribute value.

 Thus, we can finally produce the idiomatic K definition for this example